dreger/audaciousfox.net/content/archive/customers-vs-users.md

 date: 2018-10-07T10:20:44-04:00
 ---

-Our software isn't free.
-People pay to use our products.
+A lot of software isn't free.
+Plenty of people pay to use products.
 Yet, we call these people *users* in most of our copy and internal communications.
 Should we?

 What if we tried calling them what they actually are: *customers*.